Sharp isoperimetric inequalities for infinite plane graphs with bounded vertex and face degrees: Combinatorial Gauss-Bonnet Theorem

-When the subgraph $S$ is either connected or a polygon, statements similar to Theorem~\ref{CGBT2} (and perhaps Theorem~\ref{CGBT1} as well) can be found in \cite{BP01, BP06, KP11}.
-This means that what is new in this section lies in that Theorems~\ref{CGBT1} and \ref{CGBT2} have been stated without any restriction on $S$ (except the finiteness condition).
-We also believe that, even though there are no serious proofs in this section, Theorems~\ref{CGBT1} and \ref{CGBT2} are the most important parts throughout the paper.
-These theorems were also extensively used to determine circle packing types of disk triangulation graphs \cite{Oh20+}.
+When the subgraph $S$ is either connected or a polygon, statements similar to Theorem~\ref{CGBT2} (and perhaps Theorem~\ref{CGBT1} as well) can be found in \cite{BP01, BP06, DeMo07, KP11}.
+This means that what is new in this section lies in that Theorems~\ref{CGBT1}, \ref{CGBT2}, and \ref{CGBT3} have been stated to cover various situations and the formulae have been described not by inequalities but by equalities.
+We also believe that, even though there are no serious proofs in this section, these theorems are the most important parts throughout the paper.
+Some of these theorems were also extensively used to determine circle packing types of disk triangulation graphs \cite{Oh22}.

+\begin{remark*} One can seek combinatorial proofs for Theorems~\ref{CGBT1}, \ref{CGBT2}, and \ref{CGBT3}, for which we have used a geometric formula \eqref{GBT-S}.
+While combinatorial proofs may be possible, we believe that such proofs would involve many complicated cases.
+For instance, the theorems are described not only in terms of the graph's combinatorial properties but also its topological properties.
+Therefore, proving them solely through combinatorial methods is likely to be a challenging task. \end{remark*}